 Adoption is never something that should be rushed into.
-While the process of being accepted as prospective adoptive parents can be long, sometimes being matched can be very quick.
+While the process of being accepted as prospective adoptive parents can be long, sometimes being connected can be very quick.
 This can leave parents swept up in the chaos on excitement of potentially welcoming a child into their home and can lead to hasty decisions which can increase the risk of adoption failure.
 Therefore, in this article we’ll be exploring all the things you should consider when it comes to making an adoption match including potential risk factors.

 The Right Adoption Method